 This is a single-sided document with just one chapter.
 It has a header containing the document name and a footer containing the page number.
-Both name and number are centred (fig. 11.14).
+Both name and number are centred (fig. 11.15).

 - Choose New from the icon bar menu and set Header and Footer to 10mm. - Click on OK to close the dialogue box and create the document. - 3.
-Choose Page
+Choose Menu⇔Page⇔Edit master pages. - Type the document name in the header, and align it to the centre using the appropriate icon on the info palette.

-Edit master pages. - Type the document name in the header, and align it to the centre using the appropriate icon on the info palette. - 5.
-Put the caret in the footer and insert the page number using Insert → Page number (or press Ctrl N).
-The page number is indicated by a # on master pages.
-Align the page number to the centre.
+5. Put the caret in the footer and insert the page number using Insert Page number.